-This guide covers the current season.
+This guide was for a past season.
 Valid through .

 Greater Eid (Eid al‑Adha) 2026 Chicago Guide: From Moon Sighting to Qurbani Distribution